ninjaaron/administrative-scripting-with-julia/README.rst

     ["The first line\n", "Another line\n", "The last line\n"]

-``readline`` will be fine for most files, but it's not good if you have to read a large file that can't actually fit in memory.
+``readline`` will be fine for most files, but it's not good if you have to read a large file that can't fit in memory.
 A more robust way to deal with lines is lazily.
 That's what ``eachline`` is for.
 It takes the same kind arguments as ``readlines``, but doesn't load everything into memory at once.
 You just loop over it and get your lines.

 .. code:: julia